Sacrament: Anglicanism and Methodism

 Anglican and Methodist sacramental theology reflects its dual roots in the Catholic tradition and the Protestant Reformation.
 The Catholic heritage is perhaps most strongly asserted in the importance Anglicanism and Methodism places on the sacraments as a means of grace and sanctification, while the Reformed tradition has contributed a marked insistence on "lively faith" and "worthy reception".
-Anglican and Roman Catholic theologians participating in an Anglican/Roman Catholic Joint Preparatory Commission declared that they had "reached substantial agreement on the doctrine of the Eucharist".
-Similarly, Methodist/Roman Catholic Dialogue has affirmed that "Methodists and Catholics affirm the real presence of Christ in the Eucharist.
+Anglican and Catholic theologians participating in an Anglican/Catholic Joint Preparatory Commission declared that they had "reached substantial agreement on the doctrine of the Eucharist".
+Similarly, Methodist/Catholic Dialogue has affirmed that "Methodists and Catholics affirm the real presence of Christ in the Eucharist.
 This reality does not depend on the experience of the communicant, although it is only by faith that we become aware of Christ's presence."
 The Catholic Church and the World Methodist Council jointly understand the word "sacrament" as referring not only to the sacraments considered here, but also to Christ and the Church.

 Article XXV of the Thirty-Nine Articles in Anglicanism and Article XVI of the Articles of Religion in Methodism recognise only two sacraments (Baptism and the Supper of the Lord) since these are the only ones ordained by Christ in the Gospel.
 The article continues stating that "Those five commonly called Sacraments ... are not to be counted for Sacraments of the Gospel ... but have not the like nature of Sacraments with Baptism and the Lord's Supper, for they have not any visible sign or ceremony ordained by God."
 These phrases have led to a debate as to whether the five are to be called sacraments or not.
-A recent author writes that the Anglican Church gives "sacramental value to the other five recognized by the Roman Catholic and Orthodox Churches" but these "do not reveal those essential aspects of redemption to which Baptism and Communion point".
+A recent author writes that the Anglican Church gives "sacramental value to the other five recognized by the Catholic and Orthodox Churches" but these "do not reveal those essential aspects of redemption to which Baptism and Communion point".
 Some Anglicans maintain that the use of "commonly" implies that the others can legitimately be called sacraments (perhaps more exactly "Sacraments of the Church" as opposed to "Sacraments of the Gospel"); others object that at the time the Articles were written "commonly" meant "inaccurately" and point out that the Prayer Book refers to the creeds "commonly called the Apostles' Creed" and the "Athanasian" where both attributions are historically incorrect.